Nurture: Attachment and socioemotional development

 Nurture contributes to our attachment and socioemotional development via bonding and interactions with caregivers, who are responsible for early-year socialisation.
 These environmental experiences can have long-term consequences across the life course.

 Bowlby’s attachment theory explores the effects of early caregiver relationships, whereby parental nurture affects bond formation with infants.
 The resulting attachment from the degree of caregiver responsiveness or deprivation influences psychological development and interactions with others beyond infancy.
 This is substantiated in Ainsworth’s Strange Situation study, which assigned attachment styles of secure, avoidant and ambivalent, according to the behaviour observed when infants were separated from and then reunited with their mothers.
 These can profoundly influence adult personality and life outcomes.
 The role of nurture is also reflected in different parental styles which may correspond with attachment.
-For example, evidence from Kuppens & Ceulemans (2018) shows that authoritative parenting (offering emotional support) is linked to more favourable behavioural outcomes in children than with authoritarian parenting, which is more punishing.
+For example, evidence from Kuppens & Ceulemans (2018) shows that authoritative parenting (offering emotional support) is linked to more favourable behavioural outcomes in children than authoritarian parenting, which is more punishing.

 Secure attachment during infancy highlights the importance of early nurturing environments in our middle childhood emotional operations.
 Securely attached children express stronger emotional stability, as measured by reduced emotional change when switching from distressing to positive discussions.
 It is thought that this difference arises due to secure attachment promoting enhanced appraisal of volatile situations, leading to behavioural responses considered more appropriate.
 Additionally, children’s experiences of trauma, for instance neglect or abuse, may have detrimental impacts on their development, representing a lack of nurture.
 This trauma can increase later vulnerability to post traumatic stress disorder, which may be mediated by emotional dysregulation, manifesting as challenges in coordinating goal-directed behaviour and putting them at a greater risk of substance abuse disorders or self-injury.

 However, the solely environmental perspective has been criticised by some who address the substantial genetic component governing the development of relationships in early-attachment.
 Children’s variable susceptibility to socialization, including parenting approaches, is evidenced by the complex interplay between gene-environment interaction effects, such as chemical transmission across neurons.